nikija/public/ServiceApi/README.md

 ## Service Charge

-When the customer to be charged is known, the client application may actually charge the customer.
+When the customer to be charged is known, the client application may actually use his `Id` to charge him.

 ### Request